College Campus Checklist — Huge Guide with 37 College Essentials for Guys

 24. Portfolio –

 Here’s another essential that has multiple uses.
-This can be used when attending college interviews.
-Then throughout college he can use this for presentations and projects.
+First, this can be used when attending college interviews.
+Then throughout college, he can use this for presentations and projects.
 Then ultimately, it can be used when he goes on job interviews after graduation.
 It adds to his professional persona and will help him to feel more confident.

 25. Professional Gift Set – Money clip, key chain, cuff links, tie clip, pen or business cards –